pololu/rpicsim/docs/IntroductionToRSpec.md

 The `let` method is passed a block that computes the value of the variable, and the block will be called if the value of the variable is ever needed.
 In other words, `let` variables are lazily evaluated.

-The example below shows how a `let` variable could be useful for making your tests more readable; I only had to write the number 2 once.
+The example below shows how a `let` variable could be useful for making your tests more readable.
 In this case, `let` allows us to separate the description of the expected behavior (the car can shift gears) from the arbitrary value (2) that we used to test it.

     !!!ruby
     describe "my car" do